hoehermann/purple-gowhatsapp/README.md

 * Contact presence is regarded (buddies are online and offline).
 * Typing notifications are handled.
+* Logging happens via purple.
 * There is an "away" state.
-* Logging happens via purple.
+  * WhatsApp does not send contact presence updates while being "away".
+  * Other devices (i.e. the main phone) display notifications while plug-in connection is "away".
+  * Caveat emptor: Other side-effects may occur while using "away" state.

 Features which are present in the go-whatsapp version but missing here: